Seasoning of Timber.

 The water-saturated wood dried quicker as compared to sap-rich wood.

-The process of placing timber logs in water is sometimes referred as water-seasoning.
+The process of placing timber logs in water is sometimes referred to water-seasoning.

 In kiln seasoning, timber is dried for specific periods and under very controlled conditions of temperature and humidity in specially designed kilns.